DR. JUAN ANDRADE JR. SCHOLARSHIP FOR YOUNG HISPANIC LEADERS

-Since 1982, USHLI has awarded over $1.3 million in scholarships and internships to students from disenfranchised groups.
-Most notably, the Dr. Juan Andrade Jr. Scholarship for young Hispanic Leaders seeks to recognize Hispanic students who share Dr. Andrade’s lifelong commitment to servant leadership.
-Application deadline November 30, 2019 @ 11:59 PM CT
+USHLI has awarded over $1.6 million in scholarships and internships to students from disenfranchised communities from coast to coast.
+Most notably, the Dr. Juan Andrade Jr. Scholarship for Young Hispanic Leaders seeks to recognize students who share Dr. Andrade’s commitment to servant leadership.
+Application deadline is November 30, 2023 @ 11:59 PM CT

-- An academic scholarship ($1,000 for a 4-year institution or $500 for a 2-year institution) for undergraduate students.
+- $1,000 scholarship for those attending a 4-year institution or $500 for those attending a 2-year institution

 Applicants must be enrolled or accepted for enrollment as full-time undergraduate students, in an accredited four-year or two-year institution in the U.S. or U.S. territories, and demonstrate a verifiable need for financial support.
 At least one parent must be of Hispanic ancestry.
 Non-U.S. citizens are eligible to apply (DACA or Undocumented).
 Applicants must be full-time undergraduate students for the Fall 2024 – Spring 2025 academic year.
 This includes high school seniors, college freshmen, sophomores, and juniors up to age 25.

-- Tell us about your background – In 500 words or more, submit a self description including your family history (parents/guardian, siblings), life and/or work experiences that have influenced you.
+- Tell us about your background – In 500-1,000 words, submit a self-description including your family history (parents/guardian, siblings), life, and/or work experiences that have influenced you.
 Finally, describe your most significant achievement?
 Did you overcome any obstacles or challenges?
 If so, how?

-- Leadership Essay – Submit a 500-750 word essay on the future of Latinx (Hispanics) in America, the kind of leadership needed, and any role you hope to play in providing such leadership.
+- Leadership Essay – Submit a 500-1,000 word essay on the future of Latinos/Hispanics in America, the kind of leadership needed, and any role you hope to play in providing such leadership.
 How will this benefit your community?
 What can USHLI do to help you achieve your goals?

-- Optional Essay – What else would you like to share with us that is relevant to your application being selected for this scholarship?
+- Optional Essay – What else would you like to share with us, relevant to your application being selected for this scholarship?

 - Portrait Picture – Applicants must submit a recent photograph (high-resolution, color, size: 2.5 x 3.5 ratios, PNG, JPG, or GIF).
-The picture should be suitable (headshot) for use in any printed literature announcing the recipients.
+The picture should be a suitable headshot for use in any printed literature announcing the recipients.
 Selfies are not accepted.